Improving word mover's distance by leveraging self-attention matrix: Illustrative example

 Fig.~\ref{fig:ot_sam} explains how our proposed method takes account of the sentence structure.
-Given a word alignment between two sentences, we can think of a matching of elements between the two SAMs by applying the word alignment to both the rows and the columns.
-For example, the word alignment of WMD in Fig.~\ref{fig:ot_embeddings} induces the matching from (\textit{obama}, \textit{speaks}) to (\textit{president}, \textit{greets}), (\textit{media}, \textit{speaks}) to (\textit{press},\textit{greets}), and so on.
+Given a word alignment between two sentences, we can think of a matching of elements between the two SAMs by applying the word alignment to both the rows and the columns of the matrices.
+For example, the word alignment of WMD in Fig.~\ref{fig:ot_embeddings} induces the matching from (\textit{obama}, \textit{speaks}) to (\textit{president}, \textit{greets}), (\textit{media}, \textit{speaks}) to (\textit{press}, \textit{greets}), and so on.
 SMD minimizes the average difference of SAM values between the matched elements.
-This recovers the correct word matching with respect to the word order in this example.
+This recovers the correct word alignment in this example.
 WSMD minimizes the weighted sum of the objectives for WMD and SMD; we used the mixing ratio $\lambda = 0.5$ here.
 As shown in Table~\ref{table:obama_examples}, WSMD correctly indicates that the sentences in case~(2) are less similar than those in case~(1).